FruitEaters-Inc/weeia-jam/README.md

 #### Additionally each level is harder to beat - the closer you are to the Hacker the more access he has to your brain.
 #### Each of the Hacker's 'Brain Damages' (hacks) freezes your character for 1 second...
 On top of that, sometimes you
 #### begin to hallucinate and hear weird voices that make it harder to focus.
 Odd, eerie sounds, voices can be heard.
 #### Scary text appears on players screen along with the whispers...
 Along the way you meet the workers.
-You can hack them aswell -
+You can hack them as well -
 #### - control them to beat the level.
-Good luck ...
+Good luck...
 <br />

 ## BrainDamage :brain: - presentation :snake: :